-Barbara has more than 20 years’ experience helping professionals survive and thrive their stressful jobs.
+Barbara has more than 25 years’ experience helping professionals survive and thrive their stressful jobs.

 Barbara is featured in an Emmy Award winning documentary, Fatal Mistakes, narrated by Mariette Hartley where she shares the story of her father’s suicide while pregnant with triplets.

-Barbara Rubel, MA, BCETS, CBS is a nationally recognized speaker on increasing self-awareness of skills and strengths that approve the ability to handle stress, job burnout, compassion fatigue and vicarious trauma.
-Barbara is the author of the best-selling book, But I Didn't Say Goodbye: Helping children and families after a suicide and the 30 hr. continuing education course book for Nurses, Death, Dying, and Bereavement: Providing compassion during a time of need.
+Barbara Rubel, MA, BCETS is a nationally recognized speaker and trainer on increasing self-awareness of skills and strengths that improve the ability to handle job burnout, secondary traumatic stress, compassion fatigue and vicarious trauma.
+Barbara is the author of But I Didn't Say Goodbye: helping children and families after a suicide (2nd ed.) and the 30 hour continuing education course book for Nurses, Death, Dying, and Bereavement: providing compassion during a time of need (3rd ed.) sold through Western Schools.
 She is the co-author of the Dept. of Justice, Office for Victims of Crime Training Curriculum, Compassion Fatigue.
-She is a contributing writer in Coaching for Results: Expert advice from 25 top international coaches; Keys to a Good Life: Wisdom to Unlock Your Power Within; Thin Threads: Grief and Renewal; and Fresh Grief.
-She was featured in the Emmy award winning Documentary, Fatal Mistakes, narrated by Mariette Hartley.
-Barbara developed the Palette of Grief® Resilience Program.
-Barbara, a Certified Bereavement Specialist, was a hospice bereavement coordinator, bereavement group facilitator, and teacher at Brooklyn College.
+She is a contributing writer in Coaching for Results: Expert Advice From 25 Top International Coaches; Keys to a Good Life: Wisdom to Unlock Your Power Within; Thin Threads: Grief and Renewal; and Fresh Grief.
+Barbara Rubel was featured in the Emmy award winning Documentary, Fatal Mistakes, narrated by Mariette Hartley.
+Barbara developed the Palette of Grief® Program to help clinicians understand how to help traumtically bereaved clients and patients.
+Barbara, a Certified Bereavement Specialist, was a hospice bereavement coordinator, bereavement group facilitator, and adjunct at Brooklyn College.
 Currently, she is a consultant with the Dept. of Justice, Office for Victims of Crime.
-Barbara received a BS in Psychology and MA in Community Health with a concentration in thanatology from Brooklyn College and is a Board Certified Expert in Traumatic Stress.
-Barbara is a member of the Association for Death, Education and Counseling; American Association for Suicidology; and the American Academy of Experts in Traumatic Stress.
+Barbara received a BS in Psychology and MA in Community Health with a concentration in thanatology from Brooklyn College.
+Ms. Rubel is a Board Certified Expert in Traumatic Stress.
+She is a member of the Association for Death, Education and Counseling; American Association for Suicidology; and the American Academy of Experts in Traumatic Stress.